pixel-point/canary/README.md

 ## Building

-To build the Harness Icons Framework, execute the following command from the repository root folder:
+To build all projects, execute the following command from the repository root folder:

 ```sh
 pnpm build
 ```

+Or you can build individual project by running `pnpm build` from each project folder root folder.

 ## Local Development

-To explore and test the icon sets locally, use the following command:
+To view Canary documentation locally, run:

 ```sh
 pnpm dev